benjimin/pywebcorp/README.md

 ### Status

-Successfully demonstrating (demo.py) download from the web through an authenticated proxy, without needing to prompt for credentials.
+Successfully demonstrating (demo.py and https.py) download from the web through an authenticated (NTLM) proxy, without needing to prompt for credentials.
 It is not dependent on pywin32 because it contains an alternative implementation of SSPI using ctypes.

 Next steps:
--   Create detailed test script to analyse and report how a network is behaving
--   Support HTTPS
 -   Adapt to the interface of urllib3
 -   Create patch for conda
 -   Try to replace python-ntlm using standard crypto libraries